LevelUpMarketers/trying-to-adult-rva-2025/docs/MemberDashboard.md

 Past events show the same details as upcoming events.
 To keep the database small, events more than three days past are moved to an `tta_events_archive` table by a daily cron job.
 The dashboard transparently queries both the current events table and this archive so members can always view their history.

-- Each attendee entry also lists their final attendance status (Checked In, No Show, or Pending) along with any refund notes.
+- Each attendee entry also lists their final attendance status (Attended, No-Show, or Pending) along with any refund notes.
+- A short summary at the top shows how many events you've attended, how many you no-showed, and the total amount you've saved from member pricing and discount codes.

 ## Billing & Membership Info